joomdev/Astroid-Framework/README.md

 Background Image | none | You can select a Background image for your coming soon page.
 Title | Coming Soon |  Here you can Enter the Title for your Coming Soon Page which will be displayed when your site is under construction.
 Countdown Date | 2017-05-15 | Here you can set a date for countdown exactly when your site is going to be live.
-Content | none | Enter description for your coming soon page.
+Social Icon | Icons will appear those which are configured in social section | Enable social Icon Content | none | Enter description for your coming soon page.
 Background Repeat | No Repeat | Set if/how a background image will be repeated.
 Background Size | Inherit | This property specifies the size of the background images.